 FC Barcelona legend Ronaldinho will always be known as one of football’s greatest entertainers, but perhaps the Brazilian enjoyed most of his time off the field, rather than on it.
-Off the field, he is known to be a man who have eyes for nice cars.
+Off the field, he is known to be a man who has eyes for nice cars.

-The football magician is a self-confessed car fanatic, and has been spotted using several exotic cars.
+The football magician is a self-confessed car fanatic and has been spotted using several exotic cars.

 Whether it’s in a nightclub or on the field, Ronaldinho keeps the crowd entertained.

 In 2006 he earned over $19 million from endorsements.
 Having endorsed Pepsi for much of his career and appeared in commercials with David Beckham, Thierry Henry and Lionel Messi.

-Ronaldinho signed a deal with Coca-Cola in 2011, however this was terminated in July 2012 after he was caught drinking Pepsi in a news conference.
+Ronaldinho signed a deal with Coca-Cola in 2011, however, this was terminated in July 2012 after he was caught drinking Pepsi in a news conference.

 (1) After bursting onto the scene following this freekick against England in the 2002 World Cup, Ronaldinho paved the way for the emergence of Magic in football.

 (2)The FlipFlap Elastico Style: When this move was first witnessed, NASA assembled the worlds greatest scientific minds for an emergency summit.

-(3) No Look Passing: Ever tried playing football with your eyes shut?
+(3) No-Look Passing: Ever tried playing football with your eyes shut?
 The old adage “keep your eye on the ball” was evidently not in the dictionary of Ronaldinho.